Skip to main content

 NORC’s research informs federal, state, and local initiatives to improve educational outcomes and educational equity in rural areas.

-Despite decades of metropolitan growth, over 9.3 million students still attend rural schools in the U.S. These children comprise nearly 20% of all students in the country.
+Despite decades of metropolitan growth, over 9.3 million students still attend rural schools in the United States.
+These children comprise nearly 20 percent of all students in the country.
 However, historically rural students, educators, families, and communities have been left out of the conversation in education research, policy making, and instructional improvement.

 Rural school communities are experiencing demographic changes and economic shifts that affect everything from the hiring of educators to the college and career pathways available to students.
 By deepening the understanding of rural education needs and opportunities, NORC’s research informs federal, state, and local initiatives to improve educational outcomes and educational equity in rural areas.